Polydile/dile-components/docs/crud/resource-config.md

 ## Default Configuration

 There are default definitions for the configuration object, which can be found in the `lib/defaultConfig.js` file.
+See the [default config file on GitHub](https://github.com/Polydile/dile-components/blob/master/packages/crud/lib/defaultConfig.js).

 It is entirely possible to follow the format defined in that file to create a custom configuration object.
 However, the library offers a class called `CrudConfigBuilder` that simplifies this task.